ksundaysky/mantra-cli/README.md

 You should set:

 1. git config --global github.user \<username>
-2. git config --global github.token \<token>' [How to generate github token](https://help.github.com/en/articles/creating-a-personal-access-token-for-the-command-line)
+2. git config --global github.token \<token> [How to generate github token](https://help.github.com/en/articles/creating-a-personal-access-token-for-the-command-line)

 ## Examples

 ### Default configuration
-Default configuration creates Java project with Maven structure, creates git repository localy and remotly (public repo) on github, and push first commit to the server.
+Default configuration creates Java project with Maven structure, creates git repository locally and remotely (public repository) on GitHub, and pushes first commit to the server.

-To run default, just type mantra.
-Project name, packaging and description you will provide while the script is running.
+To run script with default settings, just type *"mantra"*.
+While the script is running, you will be asked for your new projects name, packaging and description.

 ```sh
 mantra